-Our response to the COVID-19 challenge should be in line with several key principles and considerations.
-These are:
+Our response to the public health emergencies and pandemics challenge should be in line with several key principles and considerations.
+These include but are not limited to:

-- Compliance with the latest Presidential and Ministry of Health's Directives on COVID-19 pandemic - The safety and well-being of patients, research participants and their families, and health care professionals, researchers and other staff involved in patient care and research are paramount. - It is critical that public health systems remain able to respond to the needs of the community, both those impacted by COVID-19 and in terms of regular workloads. - The conduct of research related to COVID-19 is a significant priority; however, the initiation and continuation of other ongoing and proposed research should also be critical for the well-being of patients, participants, communities and the research sector. - Compliance with or adherence to regulations, guidelines, codes, policies and other standards remains necessary.
-However, interpretation of research responsibilities in the context of a crisis such as COVID-19 should be informed by flexibility, consultation and good sense so as to retain the focus on the safety and well-being of those most at risk in our institutions and communities. - Possibilities of invalidating outcomes of on-going studies as a result of confounders due to COVID-19 and associated factors. - Reference to international guidance from e.g. FDA, EMA, MHRA, TGA (but local/national government guidance is supreme)
+1. Compliance with the WHO and Ministry of Health's Directives on Public health emergencies and pandemics

+- 2. The safety and well-being of patients, research participants and their families, and health care professionals, researchers and other staff involved in patient care and research are paramount. - It is critical that public health systems remain able to respond to the needs of the community, both those impacted by public health emergencies and pandemics and in terms of regular workloads. - 4.
+The conduct of research related to public health emergencies and pandemics is a significant priority; however, the initiation and continuation of other ongoing and proposed research should also be critical for the well-being of patients, participants, communities, and the research sector. - 5.
+Compliance with or adherence to regulations, guidelines, codes, policies, and other standards remains necessary.
+However, interpretation of research responsibilities in the context of a crisis such as public health emergencies and pandemics should be informed by flexibility, consultation, and good sense to retain the focus on the safety and well-being of those most at risk in our institutions and communities. - 6.
+Possibilities of invalidating outcomes of on-going studies as a result of confounders due to public health emergencies and pandemics and associated factors. - 7.
+Reference to international guidance from e.g., FDA, EMA, MHRA, TGA (but local/national government guidance is supreme)